jmurphy6895/AstroCoords.jl/docs/src/util/anomalies.md

 # Anomalies

-There is support in the package to switch between the various anomalies -- True, Eccentric, and Mean along with a Kepler Sovler based on a Netwon iterative method.
+There is support in the package to switch between the various anomalies -- True, Eccentric, and Mean along with a Kepler Solver based on a Netwon iterative method.
 These may be moved out to a separate package later to better support and experiment with various Kepler Solver methodologies.

 ![image](../assets/anomalies.png)
 *Comparison of Anomalies [1]*